Filtering by: M15

 • Google Calendar ICS

-God Save the Underworld, headed by artist Chris Bose, featured work from members of Kamloops’ Arbour Collective.
+God Save the Underworld, curated by artist Chris Bose, featured work from members of Kamloops’ Arbour Collective.
 The show questioned the relevance of the British Monarchy in modern Canada through a gallery exhibition of graffiti works.
-Just as graffiti subverts the norms of traditional visual arts, Bose, partnered with three other artists, took an unconventional, collaborative and cross cultural approach on themes normally assumed to be the sole domain of the Indigenous resistance.
+Just as graffiti subverts the norms of traditional visual arts, Bose, partnered with three other artists to take an unconventional, collaborative and cross-cultural approach on themes normally assumed to be the sole domain of the Indigenous resistance.
 By highlighting the shared Canadian question of colonial legacy, Bose sought to initiate discussions about possibilities for an independent Canada.

 “The underworld is a community that society rarely acknowledges,” Bose stated.
 “This exhibit brings outsider art from the fringes of our social systems; it is created for people who will never step foot in a gallery or museum.”